greenaddress/WalletCordova/README.md

 ## How to build on iOS

+There's an issue with `xcode` node library causing `cordova prepare ios` to fail silently.
+See https://github.com/apla/me.apla.cordova.app-preferences/issues/65 for a workaround.

  1. Install Xcode and Cordova 5.4
  2. `cd` to the WalletCordova directory
  3. Run `cordova prepare ios`